canjs/canjs/guides/getting-started-tutorial/tutorial.md

 - Mustache

-While you can use any of the above template types, the preferred type is "Stache".
+While you can use any of the above template types, the preferred type is [Stache](../docs/can.stache.html).
 It provides the most clarity to your code, and is the easiest of the three options to use.
 At this time, Stache is supplied as a supporting library.
 This means you must explicitly add it to your application.
 We'll see how to do that when we set up our application in the next chapter.
 In future